Research Assistant (Governance & Economy)

 - Have strong English communication and analytical skills, with an ability to write in a clear and engaging manner;

-- Have initiative and familiarity with the process of information gathering;
+- Have initiative and familiarity with the process of information gathering; and

 - Have commitment to meeting tight deadlines and have a track record of producing work that reflects a maturity of thought;

 Your cover letter should include details such as your highest qualifications, last drawn salary, expected salary and reasons for leaving your last/current position.
-Please also state when you expect to be able to begin work, if this position is offered to you.

 (We thank all applicants for their interest; however, only shortlisted candidates will be contacted for an interview.)